Majestic Theatre (Broadway): Stairs and halls

 The west wall of the entrance foyer has a stone staircase with metal railings.
 It ascends to an intermediate landing and divides in two, connecting to the mezzanine at the rear of the orchestra.
-The side walls of the staircase include molded panels, set between vertical panels with Adam-style reliefs of flowers within urns.
-The mezzanine, one story above the entrance foyer, contains a hallway that surrounds the auditorium.
+The side walls of the staircase include molded panels set between vertical panels with Adam-style reliefs of flowers within urns.
+The mezzanine, one story above the entrance foyer, contains a hallway surrounding the auditorium.
 The hallway's walls contain paneling, while the ceiling consists of a shallow vault with molded acanthus leaf ornaments and lighting fixtures.
-The hallway originally was decorated in a French style with corresponding furnishings.
+The hallway was originally decorated in a French style with corresponding furnishings.

-The foyer staircase crosses the mezzanine hallway and continues to the balcony, which is two stories above the entrance foyer.
+The foyer staircase crosses the mezzanine hallway and continues to the balcony two stories above the entrance foyer.
 The balcony staircase contains wrought-iron railings and lighting sconces on the walls.
 The balcony staircase contains walls with alternating molded and flower/urn panels, and there are Corinthian-style capitals above the flower/urn panels.
 The ceiling of the staircase consists of a half-dome with vine and cameo panels.

 Auditorium

 The auditorium has an orchestra level, one balcony, boxes, and a stage behind the proscenium arch.
 It is designed with plaster decorations in high relief.
 The Majestic is one of the larger Broadway theaters: according to the Shubert Organization, the auditorium has 1,681 seats, while according to The Broadway League, there are 1,645 seats.
 The discrepancy arises from the fact that there are 1,645 physical seats and 36 standing-only spots.
-The physical seats are divided into 885 seats in the orchestra, 292 at the front of the balcony, 436 at the rear of the balcony, and 32 in the boxes.
-An article from 1927 noted that the theater had 1,800 seats, which were slightly wider than seats in typical Broadway theaters of the time.
+The physical seats are divided into 885 seats in the orchestra, 292 at the front of the balcony, 436 at the rear, and 32 in the boxes.
+An article from 1927 noted that the theater had 1,800 seats, slightly wider than in typical Broadway theaters of the time.
 The auditorium was designed in a fan shape to give the impression of width, although it is actually narrower than other theaters with similar seating capacities.